Comparing Government and Private Sector Compensation in Alberta, 2018

-- Using data on individual workers from January to December 2015, this report estimates the wage differential between the government and private sectors in Alberta.
-It also evaluates four available non-wage benefits in an attempt to quantify compensation differences between the two sectors.
+- Using data on individual workers from January to December 2017, this report estimates the wage differential between the government and private sectors in Alberta.
+It also evaluates four non-wage benefits for which data are available to quantify compensation differences between the two sectors.

-- After controlling for such factors as gender, age, marital status, education, tenure, size of firm, type of job, industry, and occupation, Alberta’s government sector workers (from the federal, provincial, and local governments) were found to enjoy a 7.9 percent wage premium, on average, over their private sector counterparts in 2015.
-When unionization status is factored into the analysis, the wage premium for the government sector declines to 5.4 percent.
+- After controlling for factors like gender, age, marital status, education, tenure, size of firm, job permanence, industry, occupation, and full- or part-time status, the authors found that Alberta’s government-sector workers (federal, provincial, and local) enjoyed a 9.6% wage premium, on average, over their private-sector counterparts in 2017.
+When unionization status is factored into the analysis, the wage premium for the government sector declines to 6.1%.

-- The available data on non-wage benefits suggest that the government sector enjoys an advantage over the private sector.
-For example, 72.7 percent of government workers in Alberta are covered by a registered pension plan, compared to 24.1 percent of private sector workers.
-Of those covered by a registered pension plan, 97.3 percent of government workers enjoyed a defined benefit pension compared to just under one-third (31.7 percent) of private sector workers.
+- The data that are available on non-wage benefits suggest that the government sector enjoys an advantage over the private sector.
+For example, 72% of government workers in Alberta are covered by a registered pension plan, compared to 24.2% of private-sector workers.
+Of those covered by a registered pension plan, 95.3% of government workers enjoyed a defined benefit pension compared to 29.3% of private-sector workers.

-- In addition, government workers retire earlier than their private sector counterparts—about 1.1 years on average—and are much less likely to lose their jobs (4.6 percent in the private sector versus 0.4 percent in the public sector).
+- In addition, government workers retire earlier than their private-sector counterparts— about 1.7 years on average—and are much less likely to lose their jobs (4.2% in the private sector compared to 0.7% in the public sector).

 More from this study